lwiest/BASICCompiler/readme.md

 ```
 > makejar
 ```
-This produces the `BASICCompiler.jar` file, containg the compiled BASIC Compiler.
+This produces the `BASICCompiler.jar` file, containing the compiled BASIC Compiler.

 **Tip:** I added the `BASICCompiler.jar` file to this GitHub repository.